rikkimax/twp-d/manuscript/content/oop/designPatterns.md

 A program specification is all about external behaviour of the program.
 It is possible that it will define how it must do it e.g. use this library.
 The primary difference between internal and external behaviours is external is either user of other program interfaces.

 Design patterns on the other hand specify how you write the code itself.
-They can range from just specifying the existance of a single class and what methods it must have, to numerous classes, free-functions, structs ext.
+They can range from just specifying the existence of a single class and what methods it must have, to numerous classes, free-functions, structs ext.
 With very specific requirements on fields/methods and there behaviours.